LEARNAcademy/syllabus/rails/controllers-routes-views.md

 - Is your server running?
 - Are your view files in the correct folder?
 - Errors?
 Always look at the first error in the list.
-- Check your terminal for errors.
+- Blank screen?
+Check your terminal for errors.

 ---

 ### Requests and Responses

 When a user interacts with a full-stack web application, it typically starts with a request.
-A request can be something like loading the page, clicking on a navigation link, or submitting a form.
-Every request consists of an HTTP action and a location.
+A request can be something like loading a page, clicking on a navigation link, or submitting a form.
+Every external request consists of an HTTP action and a location (URL).
 In a Rails application, the request is processed by the `routes.rb` file.
 The Rails application looks at the request and finds a route that matches.
 The matching route will, in turn, find the appropriate controller and invoke a method.
 The controller method will trigger the appropriate action to handle the response.

-In short, the external request from the user hits the routes file and finds the route that matches the location (URL) and the HTTP action of request.
-That route invokes a controller method.
-The controller method handles the response.
+In short, the request hits the routes file and finds the route that matches the URL and the HTTP action.
+That route invokes a controller method which handles the response.

 ### The Controller